rrbarreto/rrbarreto.github.io/openstack/installation/kolla-ansible.md

 kolla-ansible -i ~/multinode deploy

-* if somenthing goes wrong if mariadb bootstrap, maybe it can help: kolla-ansible -i ~/multinode mariadb_recovery
+* if somenthing goes wrong with mariadb bootstrap, maybe it can help: kolla-ansible -i ~/multinode mariadb_recovery
 ```
 ---